Find Affordable College Courses

 Lubbock, TX

 With a ranking of #8, Texas Tech University did quite well on this year’s best value schools for chemistry students working on their bachelor’s degree.
-Located in the city of Lubbock, Texas Tech is a public school with a fairly large student population.
+Located in the city of Lubbock, Texas Tech is a public college with a very large student population.

 The average tuition and fees for an in-state undergraduate at Texas Tech are $11,852 a year.
 The average amount in student loans that chemistry majors at Texas Tech take out while working on their Bachelor's Degree is $24,255.